ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 - Request for storage by a user.
 - PersistentVolumeClaims consume and bind to PersistentVolume resources
+- **NOTE: PersistentVolumeClaim must be in the same namespace as the pod using it**
 - References Order:
     - **Pod -> PersistentVolumeClaim -> PersistentVolume -> StorageClass -> External Storage**
     - Define/Create in reverse!